-When a dog chews up a new pair of sneakers, it’s annoying, but when he breaks into the pantry, it can be dangerous.
+When a dog chews up a new pair of sneakers, it’s annoying.
+When he breaks into the pantry, it can be dangerous.

 Photo Credit: Vitaly Titov / Alamy Stock Photo